Atlanta Track Club Board Members

 Bill Duffey, Chair

 Bill Duffey is a United States District Judge who formerly served as the United States Attorney in Atlanta.
 Before entering public service, he was a partner at the law firm of King & Spalding where he practiced complex civil and criminal litigation.
 From 1994-95, he served as the Deputy Independent Counsel in the Whitewater investigation, heading the Arkansas phase of the investigation.
-Bill previously served at the General Counsel to the Atlanta Track Club and the Peachtree Road Race Committee.
+Bill previously served as the General Counsel to the Atlanta Track Club and the Peachtree Road Race Committee.
 Since 1984 he has run the Peachtree 27 times, the Atlanta Half-marathon over 12 times and four marathons.
-Currently Chair of the Board of Directors of the Center for Young Adult Addiction and Recovery at Kennesaw State University he serves in a variety of other civic and professional organizations.
+The former Chair of the Board of Directors of the Center for Young Adult Addiction and Recovery at Kennesaw State University, he also serves in a variety of other civic and professional organizations.
 He is married to author Betsy Duffey.